Student Code of Conduct

 In light of these principles, individuals may have witnesses for the appeal council or officer to interview.
 These witnesses should only be individuals that were present during the incident (as opposed to character references).
 In addition, if Navarro College utilizes an attorney to present the case, the student shall have similar right to utilize an attorney.
 Representation by legal counsel is not required but may be permitted according to Navarro College Student Grievance Procedures.
 If counsel is requested, the attorney’s purpose is only to serve as an advisor to the student (not to participate) at the hearing.
 Should the student plan to have an attorney present, the institution must be informed no less than 24 hours prior to the appeal hearing.

 Only the appeal council or officer, the student appealing,* legal counsel (if approved for student advising only) and a representative of the college may be present during the appeal hearing.
 Any witness testifying will appear before the appeal council or officer only while testifying.
 The appeal council or officer will render a final decision to the Vice President of Student Services that:

 3. The severity of the decision or sanction may be modified (increased or decreased).

-At the conclusion of the hearing, a letter will be given to the student within three business days and should state the decision of the Vice President of Student Services, and the stipulations, such as a timeframe for vacating the campus, and/or instructions for processing the proper withdrawal papers, length of time for any probation, any restrictions (e.g., residence life, education, activities, intramurals), and/or other relevant information.
+At the conclusion of the hearing, a letter will be given to the student within three business days and should state the decision of the appeal council or officer and the stipulations, such as a timeframe for vacating the campus, and/or instructions for processing the proper withdrawal papers, length of time for any probation, any restrictions (e.g., residence life, education, activities, intramurals), and/or other relevant information.

 As referenced in the Student Grievances Procedures, the role of the District President in these procedures is not to decide the case or appeal thereof, but merely to determine whether the administrative chain of command has adhered to Navarro College procedures.